 Filing a claim requires prompt action and organization.
 Documenting damage thoroughly is the first step.
 Take clear photos or videos of all affected areas, including structural issues, personal items, or yard damage.
 Would your current records help verify claims details?

 Notify the insurance provider immediately after ensuring safety.
 Most companies have strict timelines for filing.
 During your initial contact, ask about specific requirements needed for processing claims faster, such as invoices for temporary repairs.
+It is crucial to communicate with insurance companies to understand their specific requirements and ensure a smooth claims process.

 Keep all receipts for storm-related expenses.
 These may include costs for temporary lodging, meals, or immediate repairs.
 An organized record of actions taken after the storm simplifies communication with adjusters.
 Are these practices part of your disaster plan?